Medziphema: Demographics

-The population is a conglomerate of all the major ethnic groups of Nagaland.
-Angamis, the community that solely inhabit Medziphema Village dominates even the Town area and may consist close to 40–45% of the population.
-Other major inhabitants includes the Lothas, Sümis, Aos, Chakhesangs, Kukis, Rengmas and Nepalis and to a lesser extent the tribes of Zeliangrongs, Pochurys, Sangtams, etc.
+The population is a conglomerate of all the major Naga ethnic groups in the state.
+Angamis, the community solely inhabiting Medziphema Village also has sizable inhabitants in the Town area and consist close to 40–45% of the population approximately.
+Other major inhabitants includes the Lothas, Sümis, Aos, Chakhesangs, Kukis, Rengmas and to a lesser extent the tribes of Zeliangrongs, Pochurys, Sangtams, etc.

 Religion

 About 90–95% of the population is Christian by faith like in any other part of the State.
 Mostly the Christians are Baptists who were evangelised by the American Missionaries in the 1800s.

 Most of the communities residing in Medziphema have their own churches which forms the fundamental structure of the society along with the Hohos (the Unions).

 Economy

 Agriculture

 Medziphema is also known for its pineapples.
 There are several villages around this town that cultivate pineapples at a large scale; some are even called as pineapple villages for their mass cultivation.
 In peak seasons one can find a lot of sells on the road sides of the highway at very low prices.